Which seafood products can your dog eat? [We review 6 options!] | Waldo's Friends

 Before adding anything new to your dog’s diet, discuss things with your veterinarian as your dog may have allergies or intolerances to seafood.
 Introduce one kind of cooked seafood in a very small amount.
 Then, observe him for any changes in the next few hours.
 Watch for any of the following symptoms: itchy skin, paws, or ears, vomiting, diarrhea, hyperactivity, lack of energy, aggression, and even weight loss.

 Be sure to purchase fresh seafood from trusted suppliers.
-Opt for wild-caught instead of farmed ones as the latter may have been raised in poor conditions and given low-quality food and/or harmful chemicals.
+Opt for wild-caught instead of farmed ones.
+The latter may have been raised in poor conditions and given low-quality food and/or harmful chemicals.
 If you’re keen on buying farmed seafood, buy ones with the Aquaculture Stewardship Council (ASC) seal.
 From abalone and bivalve to shrimp and tilapia, the ASC guarantees that the seafood was grown following environmentally and socially responsible standards.

 When preparing fish for dogs, be sure to clean it properly by skinning and deboning it.
 Aside from the skin and bones, remove the head, fins, and tail before giving it to your pet.
-Similarly, the tough shells of shellfish should never be given to dogs.
+Similarly, dispose of the shells no matter what kind of seafood it is.
 These may cause obstructions or tears in your dog’s mouth, airway, intestines, and other internal organs.

 When cooking seafood for dogs, boil, steam, bake, or grill it plainly.
 Never give your dog raw seafood (even if it’s just a slice of sushi) as well as smoked seafood.
 Raw seafood can contain listeria, salmonella, and other dangerous bacteria and parasites.
 Meanwhile, smoked seafood contains high amounts of salt and sugar, which can cause health complications.

-If your pet accidentally ate cooked seafood that isn’t meant for him, check for pieces of brittle bones or sharp shells in his mouth.
+If your pet accidentally ate cooked seafood meant for human consumption, check for pieces of brittle bones or sharp shells in his mouth.
 Carefully remove and discard them.
 Observe him for symptoms of intestinal blockage such as vomiting, weakness, fever, diarrhea, and loss of appetite.
 He may also have blood in his stool or vomit, a swollen abdomen, or display difficulty in defecating.
-Moreover, find out which ingredients were used to flavour the seafood as these may be toxic for him.
+Moreover, find out the ingredients used to flavour the seafood as these may be toxic for him.
 Contact your vet immediately to inform him of your findings.

 Check out other dog feeding guides for puppies and seniors in our blog.
 Or look through our suggestions of slow feeder bowls to improve the way your dog consumes his food.